cliffjsgit/python-review/README.md

      ...

 Start with chapter 1 and work forward to chapter 8.
-Make sure that you copy all of the completed exercise solutions from all chapters into the single solutions directory, preserving the orignal file names.
+Make sure that you copy all of your completed exercise solutions from all chapters into your **single**  ~/python-review/solutions directory, preserving the orignal file names.